Water and Salt

 And with her last breath before sleep took her, she whispered back,

 “I love you like salt.”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, KirstenWrite a Review